zhao62/Deep-Residual-Shrinkage-Networks/README.md

 [737] Ma C, Tu X, Zhou G, et al. Source-free cross-domain fault diagnosis of rotating machinery using the Siamese framework.
 Knowledge-Based Systems, 2024, 300, p.112179.

 >Specifically, a **deep residual shrinkage network** with parallel spatial and channel-wise attention mechanisms (**DRSN**-SCW) is used for feature extraction to suppress background noise.

+[738] Jiarun Y, Yafeng, W. MDTCNet: Multi-Task Classifications Network and TCNN for Direction of Arrival Estimation[J].
+China Communications, 2024, 21(10), pp.1-19.

+>To overcome the DoA estimation challenge without the prior information about signal sources number and multipath number in millimeter wave system, the multi-task **deep residual shrinkage network** (MT-**DRSN**) and transfer learning-based convolutional neural network (TCNN), namely MDTCNet, are proposed.

+[739] Zhan J, He S, Wang C et al. Improved TCN-Vine Copula Method for Wind Speed Prediction Using 5G+ Technology Data Transmission[C].
+In 2024 6th International Conference on Industrial Artificial Intelligence (IAI) (pp. 1-6)

+>Initially, the residual module in TCN is improved by using the attention mechanism and soft thresholding concept from **deep residual shrinkage network** (**DRSN**) for preliminary prediction.

+[740] Wang Y, Cai X, Tang X, et al. HSRA-Net: Intelligent Detection Network of Anomaly Monitoring Data in High-Speed Railway[J].
+IEEE Transactions on Intelligent Transportation Systems.2024.

+>To achieve the end-to-end classification, the anomaly detection module improves the residual network by creating a **deep residual shrinkage network** with self-attention (**DRSN**-SA).

+[741] Wang F, Chen D, Zhang X, et al. Study on a novel electrode with automatic replenishment of conductive fluid for use in the built environment[J].
+IEEE Transactions on Instrumentation and Measurement.
+2024.

+>this study proposes a method to improve the efficiency of preform lifting alignment based on the **deep residual shrinkage network** (**DRSN**).

+[742] Guo H, Zhao, X. MSDFM-ASTRSB: A rolling bearing fault diagnosis method with limited samples[J].
+IEEE Transactions on Instrumentation and Measurement.
+2024.

+>Then, asymmetric soft threshold **residual shrinkage block** (ASTRSB) is designed, by constructing asymmetric threshold block (ATB), adaptive slope block (ASB) and Asymmetric soft threshold function...

+[743] Yu J, Yao S, Jiang X, et al. Stretchable Capacitive Tactile Sensor Array for Accurate Distributed Pressure Recognition[J].
+IEEE Sensors Journal.
+2024.

+>An improved bilinear convolutional neural network (BCNN) integrated with **deep residual shrinkage network** (**DRSN**) is proposed to actually heighten the feature extraction capability and thus precise distributed pressure recognition.

+[744] Fang L, Liu Y, Li X, et al. Intelligent Fault Diagnosis of Rolling Bearing Based on Deep Transfer Learning[C].
+In 2024 6th International Conference on Natural Language Processing (ICNLP) (pp. 753-757).

+>Secondly, a **Deep Residual Shrinkage Network** (**DRSN**) is used to filter out the sample noise and automatically extract the data features;

+[745] Su N, Liu F. A method of EEG emotion recognition based on residual contraction network[C].
+In 2024 2nd International Conference on Signal Processing and Intelligent Computing (SPIC) (pp. 141-144).

+>Then the **residual shrinkage module** is combined with the improved deep separable convolutional network to remove redundant features and reduce the network computing cost while solving the problem of model gradient disappearance.

+[746] Zhang X, Liu C, Yuan W, et al. Sparse Prior-Guided Deep Learning for OTFS Channel Estimation[J].
+IEEE Transactions on Vehicular Technology, 2024.

+>In this paper, we propose a **deep residual shrinkage neural network** (DRSNN) based on sparse prior for solving the orthogonal time frequency space (OTFS) channel estimation problem.